At Bicoastal Globes on Sunday, ‘Borat' Could Triumph

 Entertainment News

 Presenters will include Awkwafina, Joaquin Phoenix, Kristen Wiig, Tiffany Haddish, Margot Robbie and Angela Bassett.
 At least some of them will be present at one of the two locations.
-Pre-show coverage is still going forward on E! beginning at 4 p.m.
-EST and on NBC beginning at 7 p.m.
-EST. The telecast will be streamed on NBC’s website with a television-provider log-in, as well as on the Roku Channel, Hulu with Live TV, YouTube TV, AT&T TV, Sling TV and Fubo TV.
+The telecast will be streamed on NBC’s website with a television-provider log-in, as well.

+When attendees would normally be streaming down the red carpet on Sunday evening, many stars were instead posing virtually.

+“This is my first virtual red carpet," said Carey Mulligan, a nominee for her performance in “Promising Young Woman,” from a hotel room in London.
+"This is the first time I’ve worn heels in a good 18 months, I think.”

 While the HFPA has long been known as an organization with members of questionable qualification — the majority of its members don’t write for well-known publications — and are known for being swayed by high-priced junkets, the reports again forced the HFPA to defend itself.